Lurk/ac2023/readme.md

 ## Day 18

-Since I already built most of the moving part (Map, Directions) part one was relatively easy to build.
+Since I already built most of the moving parts (Map, Directions) part one was relatively easy to build.

+Current map expansion is way to slow for the part two.

+Ok.
+I made it faster.
+Now I am running out of memory.
+Even if I use `u8` instead of `char` as my tile, it still tries to allocate more that 150 gigs of ram.

+ There should be formula to calculate area of polygon.

+Turned out there is [Shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula) with straightforward implementation.

+The answer is `too low`.
+Hmmm.

+It gives almost expected result on a test data:

+- 952404941483
+- 952408144115

+I suspect it is because Shoelace formula does not account for the 'trench' which should be our perimeter.

+No. It is too big.

+Can it be half of it?
+It is.
+Almost.
+I don't know why (too sleepy to figure it out) but the difference between Shoelace formula result and expected area is `perimeter / 2 + 1`.